-Promoting in an innovative way the intercultural, plurilingual and multifaith character of UBB, in accordance with the UBB Charter and the Strategic Plan, can be achieved above all by consolidating the fields of excellence at UBB and promoting them on an international level, in line with the assessment criteria put forward by international rankings.
+Promoting in an innovative way the intercultural, plurilingual and multifaith profile of UBB, in accordance with the UBB Charter and the Strategic Plan, can be achieved above all by consolidating the fields of excellence at UBB and promoting them on an international level, in line with the assessment criteria put forward by international rankings.

+At institutional level, UBB is a member of the European University Alliance EUTOPIA, an alliance of strategic importance for the internationalisation of our university.
 At institutional level, UBB is a member of several international associations: EUA, SGroup, AUF, ELC, DRC et al. UBB is already involved in each of these associations by nature of activities (i.e. involvement in the SGroup Think Tank for Asia, Africa or Latin America or the iCon programme for transcontinental mobility).
 UBB also adheres to the Magna Charta Observatory and supports the DAAD, OAD programmes.
-UBB's new membership in the Guild of European Research Intensive Universities Network, which includes universities such as Warwick, Université de Paris, Bologna, Jagiellonian University of Krakow and the University of Oslo, is an important stimulus for the internationalisation process and for increasing the international competitiveness of our university.
+UBB's new membership in The Guild of European Research Intensive Universities Network, which includes universities such as Warwick, Université de Paris, Bologna, Jagiellonian University of Krakow and the University of Oslo, is an important stimulus for the internationalisation process and for increasing the international competitiveness of our university.
 The advisory and integrative solutions proposed by the Guild through the thematic working groups, the positive influence of the network represented professionally with European institutions, and the standing of partner universities will allow, on the long run, to improve the quality and efficiency of staff involved in the internationalisation process, both at the level of UBB faculties and at the level of the administrative departments of our university.